Dashboard Configuration

 • Rows — add, rename, and delete rows.
 Rows hold panels in a horizontal grid.

 • Add panel — opens the panel editor where you select the panel type and fill in the relevant fields.
-The form adapts to show only the fields applicable to the chosen type.
+The form adapts to show only the fields applicable to the chosen type, and exposes Width and Height sliders plus the Cypher / settings specific to that type.

 Click Save version to commit your changes.
 Every save creates a new numbered version; existing versions are never overwritten.